 Liquidity risk is the risk that the Company encounters difficulties in meeting obligations associated with its financial liabilities.
 Liquidity risk may also arise from either the inability to sell financial instruments when required at their fair values or from the inability to generate cash inflows as required.
-The Company maintains a relatively low level of creditors ( $\pounds$ 1.0 million relative to cash balances of $\pounds$ 45.1 million at 28 February 2023) and has no borrowings.
+The Company generally maintains a relatively low level of creditors relative to cash balances ( $\pounds 0.8$ million relative to cash balances of $\pounds 46.6$ million at 28 February 2023) and has no borrowings.